Designed for individuals with a stable and regular passive income

 The overall processing time is approximately 12 to 18 weeks, depending on visa appointment availability and consulate processing times

-Extra fees may apply depending on the number of applicants and the complexity of the case
+Final fees may vary depending on the number of applicants, jurisdiction, and the complexity of the individual case.